rubayahasansinthiya-lab/Network-Security/python-packet-sniffer-full-guide.md

 ---

-*This guide is based on a video tutorial about building a packet sniffer in Python.
-It has been rewritten in simple, easy-to-understand English for beginners.*

----

 <a id="part-7"></a>

-# How to Test and Run Your Python Packet Sniffer (Easy English Guide)
+# How to Test and Run Your Python Packet Sniffer

 This is the final guide in the series.
-It explains, in simple English, how to finish displaying TCP and UDP data, and how to **run and test** your finished packet sniffer.
+It explains, how to finish displaying TCP and UDP data, and how to **run and test** your finished packet sniffer.

 ---